JohnAeris/Dota2Dict-App/README.md

 <h3>FEATURES</h3>

 <p align="justify"> Dota2Dict Application is a user-friendly and has responsive interface.
-It also has a bottom navigation bar wherein it can navigate the user from three different screen. </p>
+It also has a bottom navigation bar wherein it can navigate the user from three different screen.
+Home screen contains the dota 2 game updates.
+Heroes screen contains the list of heroes and its information such as name, history, roles, and many more.
+Last, Item screen contains the list of upgraded items, its name, and its cost.</p>

 <div align="center">